CAScyber/CAScyber.github.io/README.md

 🪐 That's about it.
 I'm making this a really simple site to place any writings and philosophical ideas, concepts, etc.

+Oh, and I'm an INTJ🕵️: taken officially in 2021.
+I always knew that, though......

 🛹

 <H1>Reader for my_Users:</H1>